casadoj/lisflood-water_bodies/docs/calibration_US.md

 As it could be expected, the bivariate calibration (**SCEUA-QS**) falls in a middle ground between the two univariate calibrations.
 The losses in performance compared with the univariate calibrations are minimal, both in terms of outflow and storage, but it outperforms GloFAS in all cases: outflow, storage and the combination of both.

-Figure 5 and Figure 6 show the geographical distribution of the performance of the bivariate calibration (**SCEUA-QS**), that with the highest performance.
+Figure 5 and Figure 6 show the geographical distribution of the performance of the bivariate calibration (**SCEUA-QS**) — the highest-performing approach.
 Both show the KGE and its three components.
 Figure 5 shows performance in terms of revervoir outflow, and Figure 6 performance in terms of reservoir storage.
-The objective of these plots is to identify possible geographic/climatic patterns in the performance.
+The objective of these plots is to identify possible geographic/climatic patterns in performance.

 <img src='../results/reservoirs/LISFLOOD/calibration/plots/maps_performance_SCEUA-QS_outflow.jpg' width='1000'>

 ***Figure 5**.
 Performance of the bivariate calibration in terms of **outflow**.
 The top, left map shows the objective function of the calibration, KGE, whereas the other three maps show the components of the KGE: r for coefficient of correlation, alpha for the quotient of the coefficients of variation, and beta for the bias (the quotient of the means).
 The size of the dots represents the reservoir capacity.*

-As commented above, the KGE of outflow is overall good.
+As commented above, the outflow KGE is overall good.
 There are a few reservoirs with very poor performance, most of them in the Central Southern US.
 Reservoir in the Western US show slightly lower performance that those in the Central and Eastern US.
 When looking at the components of the KGE, the main errors are in the variability (alpha) and bias (beta).
-All the reservoirs with a poor KGE show a high positive bias, which could be an indicator of issues in the observed time series.
+All the reservoirs with poor KGE show a high positive bias, which could be an indicator of issues in the observed time series.
 The lack of variation is the main problem in the Eastern part, even though KGE is high.

 <img src='../results/reservoirs/LISFLOOD/calibration/plots/maps_performance_SCEUA-QS_storage.jpg' width='1000'>